swiftlang/swift-evolution/proposals/0000-variadics-as-attribute.md

 func someMethod(_ values:Int...) { … }
 ```

-Under this proposal the above can be rewritten as one of the following:
+Under this proposal the above can be rewritten as any (or all) of the following:

 ```
 func someMethod(@variadic _ values:[Int]) { … } // Basic Array solution